If you have any questions that are can not be answered by the answers below please contact us at 202-479-2588 or Dolly Davis at email@example.com.

 My child is an Honor Roll student.
 Will he/she receive recognition?

 Yes!
 The First Tee recognizes A/B Honor Roll recipients with a Certificate of Achievement twice per year (Spring & Fall).
-Parents provide us with notification and we’ll ensure their child(ren) receives a certificate of academic achievement.
+Parents provide us with notification and we’ll ensure their child(ren) receives recognition of achievement.

 Does your chapter visit community groups with your program?